Angular Combining of Forecasts of Probability Distributions: Empirical Study of Covid Mortality Forecasting

-The message from Figure~\ref{fig:section 5.4, figure 1} that relatively high values for $\theta$ tended to be most suitable is interesting because, for the two Gaussian CDFs in Figure~\ref{fig:section 3.1, figure 3}, an informal conclusion could be that the CDF resulting from angular averaging only became very noticeably different to horizontal averaging for values of $\theta$ above about $70^{\textrm{o}}$.
-However, such a conclusion from Figure~\ref{fig:section 3.1, figure 3} ignores the tails, which are noticeably different for much lower values of $\theta$.
-It should also not be overlooked that Figure~\ref{fig:section 5.4, figure 1} presents the MQS, which summarizes accuracy for the full distribution.
-This motivates a more careful consideration of the tails of the distribution produced by angular averaging, and for this we turn to the interval score.
+The message from Figure~\ref{fig: MQS for different angles} that relatively high values for $\theta$ tended to be most suitable is interesting because, for the angular averaging of two Gaussian CDFs in Figure~\ref{fig: Angular averaging CDF =000026 PDF for different angles}, an informal conclusion could be that the CDF resulting from angular averaging only became very noticeably different to horizontal averaging for values of $\theta$ above about $70^{\textrm{o}}$.
+However, such a conclusion from Figure~\ref{fig: Angular averaging CDF =000026 PDF for different angles} ignores the tails of the distributions, which are noticeably different for much lower values of $\theta$.
+It should also not be overlooked that Figure~\ref{fig: MQS for different angles} presents the MQS, which summarizes accuracy for the full distribution.
+This motivates a more careful consideration of the tails of the distribution produced by angular averaging, and we do this using the quantile score in Section~\ref{Section 5.7}.

-For the 95\% interval skill score, Figure~\ref{fig:section 5.4, figure 2} presents the analogy of Figure~\ref{fig:section 5.4, figure 1}.
-By contrast with the MQS skill score results in Figure~\ref{fig:section 5.4, figure 1}, Figure~\ref{fig:section 5.4, figure 2} shows that for the 95\% interval skill score the greatest accuracy resulted when $\theta$ was between $15^{\textrm{o}}$ and $40^{\textrm{o}}$, and that high values of $\theta$ produced poor accuracy.
-In this paper, for simplicity, we optimize $\theta$ using the MQS.
-However, Figures~\ref{fig:section 5.4, figure 1} and \ref{fig:section 5.4, figure 2} suggest that, if interval forecast accuracy is the priority, the choice of $\theta$ should be driven by the interval score.
-For angular weighted combining, we produced the analogous figures to Figures~\ref{fig:section 5.4, figure 1} and \ref{fig:section 5.4, figure 2}, and found similar results.